rcmlee99/sungrow-automation/README.md

 ![EditInYaml](images/IMG_6544.PNG)

-Some of the automations scripts I am running.
+Below are some of the automations scripts I am running.
 Copy and paste into editor.
 Change the data value and triggers as needed.

 ## Battery Limit Charging